osgi/osgi.enroute.site/_appnotes/resolving.md

 ### Workspace Repository

 A natural repository is the bnd _workspace_ since a workspace is a collection of _related_ projects.
 Since these projects are build together it is trivial to keep them compatible.
-The metadata burden can be mitigated by sharing metadata between these releated projects.
+The metadata burden can be mitigated by sharing metadata between these related projects.
 For example, in bnd all bundles share the same version.
-Although this might sometimes release unchanged bundles under a newer version, the only cost is a bit of disk space since the process is fully automated.
+Although this might sometimes release unchanged bundles under a newer version, the only cost is a bit of disk space.
 A small price to pay for an otherwise very error prone manual process.
-The Gradle build can release to a Nexus repository and automatically generate an index.
+The Gradle build can release to a Nexus repository and automatically generate an index that can be used as repository.

 ## Resolving in Bndtools

 By far the best way to get experience with the resolver is using the Bndtools `bndrun` files.
 Bndtools provides a friendly user interface that makes it easy to use the OSGi Resolver in an interactive way.
 You can play along with the following explanations by creating an [OSGi enRoute Application project](http://enroute.osgi.org/qs/050-start.html) from the templates.

 A `bndrun` describes the runtime configuration for an application.
 This can either be a standalone executable JAR or an application that should be hosted in a container like a Java EE server or Karaf.
-By default, the target is an executable JAR in this app note.
+In this app note, the target is an executable JAR unless otherwise noted.

 If you double click on the `osgi.enroute.examples.resolver.application.bndrun` file (or whatever name you picked) it opens a _Run_ pane.